sasstools/gulp-sass-lint/README.md

 ---

-### Lint only modified files
+### Lint only changed files

-You can use gulp-cached to lint only changed files.
+You can use [gulp-cached](https://github.com/contra/gulp-cached) to lint only changed files.

 ```
 var sassLint = require('gulp-sass-lint'),